 The Code of Conduct outlines the key policies, processes and behaviours we expect our colleagues and partners to adhere to, while following all local laws and regulations.
-It serves as a guide to ensure we fully live our values, make the best choices and continue to act in accordance with our purpose, values and leadership standards so that Burberry will continue to flourish for generations to come.
+It serves as a guide to help us fully live our values, make the best choices and ensure that Burberry will continue to flourish for generations to come.

 As a global luxury retailer and manufacturer operating in over 400 retail locations worldwide, we take our corporate, social and environmental responsibilities very seriously.
 Our tax strategy is intended to enable the Group to fulfil those responsibilities in respect of tax.
 Our tax strategy applies to Burberry Group plc and its subsidiaries.
 We regard publication of this document in the current financial year as complying with the requirements of paragraph 16(2) of Schedule 19 of the Finance Act 2016.